What Are The Symptoms, Causes and Treatments Rheumatoid Arthritis & JIA.

 Mental relaxation exercises eg. meditation and emotional support from family and friends help to take the burden of negative thoughts.

-7. Massage, acupuncture, acupressure
+7. Physiotherapy, massage, acupuncture, acupressure

 These when done by experts who have knowledge of rheumatoid arthritis, can help relieve pain, relax muscle tightness, and ease anxiety.